Water efficiency and demand management

 The strategy is underpinned by key policy measures designed to support agencies in meeting their water efficiency targets:

-• a global baseline target to reduce NT Government water use by 20% by 2027-28
+- a global baseline target to reduce Northern Territory Government water use by 20% by 2027-28

 How we will implement the strategy

-The NT Government is committed to upholding accountability and transparency throughout the implementation of the strategy.
+The Northern Territory Government is committed to upholding accountability and transparency throughout the implementation of the strategy.
 Progress against our policy measures will be monitored through the Territory water plan’s annual reports.

 Learn more about how the NT Government is supporting wise water use